crossplane/crossplane/design/one-pager-package-format-v2.md

 Note that the two have different audiences; the `meta.packages.crossplane.io` file is authored by the provider maintainer, while the `packages.crossplane.io` custom resource is authored by the platform operator.

-Contemporary packages contain an `install.yaml` file that allows the package author to specify how the package's controller (e.g. the provider) should be invoked.
-This document proposes support for `install.yaml` be removed; packages will now only install a specific kind of controller - a Crossplane provider.
-It is possible that both the maintainer of the provider and the platform operator will need to influence how the provider is deployed; e.g. by specifying env vars, health checks, replica counts, or node selectors.
-Currently all providers use a minimal `install.yaml`; they do not make use of their ability to influence how the provider is run.
-This document recommends that the above `Provider` types be extended when and as appropriate to configure these concerns.

-### Packaging a Configuration

-A packaged Crossplane configuration must be an OCI image consisting of:

-1. A `crossplane.yaml` file containing a `kind: Configuration` at its root.
-1. One or more `CompositeResourceDefinition` and/or `Composition` resources.
-1. Optional additional metadata that is opaque to Crossplane in a `.crossplane` directory at the root of the package.

 Below is an example `Configuration`, at `v1alpha`: